Where to buy whittling wood

 Buying whittling wood in bulk

 Buying whittling wood is the easiest to do online, where you can find several reliable sellers.
-We recommend that you search for “whittling wood” on eBay and Amazon.
+We recommend searching for “whittling wood” on eBay and Amazon.
 Both sites offer a wide selection of materials at a variety of prices.
 For instance, on eBay, you might buy starter blocks in packs of five for under $10 or high-quality, kiln-dried hardwood billets by the foot (typically one inch thick) for $5-$25.

 Buying whittling wood in packets

-Whittling wood from a local supplier may offer you a wider selection, but be sure to do some research online first.
+Whittling wood from a local supplier may offer you a wider selection, but do some research online first.
 For instance, if your local supplier offers maple only, then you could go to Amazon and search for “whittling wood” or “whittling supplies,” where you’ll find several different species of wood in both dried and kiln-dried forms.

 Where to buy whittling wood

-If you decide to look at a local supplier, you’ll want to make sure they offer a variety of different species.
+If you look at a local supplier, you’ll want to make sure they offer a variety of different species.
 You may also wish to ask them what they recommend for you as a beginner and let them know that you’re interested in carving.